 Now that you know where you can get loans for trade school, how should you compare them?

-First things first, you need to figure out which loan types you can get.
-Federal student aid is typically going to be the best deal, so find out if your program is eligible.
+First, you need to figure out which loan types you can get.
+Federal student aid is going to be the best deal usually, so find out if your program is eligible.
 Next, see if you are eligible for private student loans.

 Then, find out if you qualify for personal loans.
 While your school of choice won’t impact your ability to get a personal loan, other factors like your annual income and credit score will.